joinpursuit/Pursuit-Core-Web/full-stack-express/express-sql-seed-read/README.md

 Let's create a new variable `allBookmarks` which will be an array of bookmark objects.
 Remember we have to `await` for the value to come back from the database.

-Then, we'll send it as json to the browser.
+Then, we'll send it as JSON to the browser.

 ```js
 const express = require("express");